House Passes Fair Chance Act

 The new equal pay law will take effect October 8, 2019.

-There is a key exception: it is lawful for an applicant or current employee to voluntarily, and without any coercion or prompting, disclose or verify his or her salary history for purposes of negotiating salary.
+There is a key exception: it is lawful for an candidate or current employee to voluntarily, and without any coercion or prompting, disclose or verify his or her salary history for purposes of negotiating salary.

 The new salary history law will take effect January 6, 2020.